positive-vibrations/mspus-forecasting/README.md

 Forecast data suggests:

 * In increase scenario, correction to historical trend.
-* In decrease scenario, significant devaluing of housing market
+* In decrease scenario, significant devaluing of housing market.